 22. Content freshness and updating old content

-To identify which content to update, use tools like Semrush and Ahrefs to see pages with declining rankings and traffic.
+To identify which content to update, use tools like Semrush and Ahrefs to see pages with declining search engine rankings and traffic.
 Start with those that have fallen from a top spot on page one, then move on to content on page 2, and so on.

 23. Natural language and conversational tone

-One of the best ways to build rapport with a user is to speak in a conversational tone.
 This means avoiding jargon and sales-y language, and using natural language as you would while speaking to a friend.

 24. Topic clusters and pillar pages

-As part of your marketing strategy, create pillar pages that act as comprehensive overviews of a topic.
+In the same vein as an internal linking practice, you can create pillar pages that act as comprehensive overviews of a topic.
 From there, build smaller cluster pages on related subtopics and link to the main pillar page.

 Structuring your pages like this helps Google and Bing search engines identify the relationships between topic clusters and pillar pages.
 And it shows you’ve covered topics in-depth, which makes you an authority on the subject.